kyma-project/busola/README.md

 ### Start all views

-Use the following command to run Busola with locally:
+Use the following command to run Busola locally:

 ```bash
 npm start